ajna-finance/starter-template/README.md

-# Ajna Starter Kit
+# Ajna Starter Template

-Welcome to the Ajna Starter Kit repository!
+Welcome to the Ajna template repository!
 This repository provides a basic setup and configuration to kick-start your development projects using the Ajna protocol.

 ## Getting Started